Meet Host, Mary Grothe

 I wouldn't love it if I raised my hand and asked for help, spoke up, and asked if a team member could help me with something.
 That's how they responded to me.
 I wouldn't love that.
 What's a different way to handle that?
 I could answer and say I would be very interested in assisting you.
 I do have a call in two minutes.
 Is that urgent?
 I could tell the call I'll be a couple of minutes late, or my next break is in 30 minutes.
 Could we chat?

 There's a different way to just slow down and have a conversation.
 I think some people do that really well.
 I'm not naturally one of those people, FYI, but being conscious about bringing in courtesy, respect, and politeness in all situations.
-It is something that some people, some of us like me, we must learn the skill for others.
+It is something that some people, some of us like me, must learn the skill for others.
 I believe that you're just naturally very calm people.
-I envy that quality in you, but from a way that it gives me excitement and encouragement that it can be done.
+I envy that quality in you, but in a way that it gives me excitement and encouragement that it can be done.
 It's something that I'm going to bring forward into my own work, into my own day, and even into my own house.

 I will wrap this podcast a little bit shorter today than usual.
-I want you to ask yourself from common sense and a common decency standpoint.
-As a leader, playback the tapes from your last day or two, interact with your team, and call yourself out.
+I want you to ask yourself from a common sense and a common decency standpoint.
+As a leader, playback the tapes from your last day or two, interact with your team and call yourself out.
 Highlight a few areas where you could have brought forth a little bit more decency, politeness, and respect.

 Also, if you were triggered, responded negatively, careless, super emotional, or hot, even just rushed.
 Not really honoring, respecting the person asking you a question, jot that all down.
 Look if it's tied to an unspoken expectation, really tying it into this myth of common sense.
 Were you triggered, upset, or frustrated because you had an expectation of someone that you didn't communicate an unspoken expectation?
 They just did something you didn't really love.
 Did you communicate?
 Did you gain agreement on it?
-Were you both on the same page of that?
+Were you both on the same page on that?
 Or are you just walking around thinking, "Well, isn't that common sense?"

 Your belief that "isn't that common sense?" gets you riled up.
 Suddenly, your common decency goes out the window.
 You're not meeting people with respect and politeness.
 One of those things to think about ensuing on life is so short.